xnnba1984/A-Tutorial-on-the-Hybrid-Two-Stage-Workflow/README.md

 # Subgroup Identification and Individualized Treatment Policies: A Tutorial on the Hybrid Two-Stage Workflow

 This repository contains the code that supports the results in the manuscript "Subgroup Identification and Individualized Treatment Policies: A Tutorial on the Hybrid Two-Stage Workflow".
-The ACTG 175 clinical trial data used in this study is extacted from the R package [speff2trial](https://cran.r-project.org/web/packages/speff2trial/index.html).
+The ACTG 175 clinical trial data used in this study is extracted from the R package [speff2trial](https://cran.r-project.org/web/packages/speff2trial/index.html).

 File | Purpose | Key outputs
 -----|-----|-----|